ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 ## Conclusion

 Grunt is no longer that fresh and bright.
-But till the date it is straightforward and reliable tool that does it job well and with proper treatment gives even less reasons to swap it for something newer.
+But to date it is a straightforward and reliable tool that does its job well and with proper treatment gives even fewer reasons to swap it for something newer.

 Let's recap what you can do to help it:

 1. For tasks loading use `[jit-grunt](https://github.com/shootaroo/jit-grunt)` instead of `[load-grunt-tasks](https://github.com/sindresorhus/load-grunt-tasks)`.
-It's same, but insanely faster.
+It's same but insanely faster.
 2. Move specific tasks configs from Gruntfile into external config files to keep things organized.
 3. Use native `[grunt.task.loadTasks](http://gruntjs.com/api/grunt.task#grunt.task.loadtasks)` to load external config files.
 It's simple but powerful as it exposes all Grunt capabilities.
-4. Finally, think about better way to organize you config files!
+4. Finally, think about a better way to organize your config files!
 Group them by feature or domain instead of the task itself.
 Use `[grunt.config.merge](https://gruntjs.com/api/grunt.config#grunt.config.merge)` to split complex tasks like `watch`.

 And for sure, check [Grunt documentation](https://gruntjs.com/getting-started).
 After all those years it still worth a read.